-A PT 100 sensor is a temperature sensor which works by measuring electrical resistance through platinum (Pt) metal.
-A PT 100 sensor can measure temperatures up to 600 °C
+Pt 100 sensors are the most common type of platinum resistance thermometers.
+A Pt 100 sensor is a temperature sensor which works by measuring electrical resistance through platinum (Pt) metal and can measure temperatures up to 600 °C.

 Sensors that are connected with longer cable lengths may give imprecise readings, due to the cable’s inherent electrical resistance.
 This can be compensated for through the use of three-wire sensors, where the third wire measures resistance in the cable.
 However, this requires a regulator that can handle it.